phylor/backkeep/README.md

 - `backkeep diff`: lists all backups which are deleted by `backkeep remove`
 - `backkeep remove`: removes all outdated backups

+### Options

+- `--directory /backup/postgres`: specifies the directory to work on (default: current directory)
+- `--keep 10`: number of days to keep backups.
+In this example, all backups older than 10 days are deleted.

 ## Development

 Run tests: